forwards/website_source/README.md

 The author field is optional, for more formal posts such as analysis reports.

 The banner image is set using `banner`.
-Unfortunately the template doesn't (currently) recognise relative links, so you will need to specify the full link to an image file in the post folder, e.g.
+The link to the image must be given relative to the site root,  e.g.
 "/blog/2016/01/30/new-post/banner.png".
 If you provide a banner image, a thumbnail image is automatically created for the "Recent posts" sidebar.